-The Police division is staffed by 13 officers and one administrative assistant, who serve 24 hours day, seven days a week.
-Officers received almost 300 hours of training from our training partners in various subjects, along with self-defense and firearms training provided by in-house instructors.
+This brings staffing back to 13 officers and one administrative assistant, who serve 24 hours day, seven days a week.
+Officers received over 540 hours of training from our training partners in various subjects, along with self-defense and firearms training provided by in-house instructors during the year.

-The EMS Division saw its calls for service stay consistent in 2013 at 806.
-This continues to remain stable for the yearly average for the City and Rural District.
-EMS also performed 106 blood pressure checks and 12 car seat inspections during the year, and they are always present at City functions to provide services.
-The EMS division is ready to respond to our community needs when ever they are called.
+The EMS Division saw its calls for service rise in 2014 to 923, which kept them busy all year, not just in the City but the Rural District also.
+EMS also performed 62 blood pressure checks, 1 car seat inspection, and taught 107 people CPR during the year.
+EMS personnel are always present at City functions to provide services, and are ready to respond to our community needs when ever they are called.

-The Division is staffed 24 hours a day seven days a week and has 5 full-time Para-Medics and 9 part-time Para-Medic personnel, who serve not only the City but the surrounding Rural Fire District as well.
+The Division is staffed 24 hours a day seven days a week and has 5 full-time Para-Medics and 7 part-time Para-Medic personnel, who serve not only the City but the surrounding Rural Fire District.

-As we enter a new year, Public Safety will continue to provide the best service that we can to the residents and visitors of the City of Mascoutah.
-The Public Safety Department will strive to keep Mascoutah a safe city that we can all be proud of in the coming years.
+The Public Safety Department will continue to strive to keep Mascoutah a safe city that we can all be proud of in the coming year.